paudetseis/RfPy/docs/rfpy.rst

     >>> rfdata.deconvolve()
     Warning: Data have not been rotated yet - rotating now
-    Warning: SNR has not been calculated - calculating now using
+    Warning: SNR has not been calculated - calculating now using default

     >>> rfdata.rf
     3 Trace(s) in Stream: